Scale invariant robot behavior with fractals: Discussion

 \subsection{Limitations of current physical fractal robots.}

-By increasing the number of modules in an aggregate robot, the volume of the air required to increase the internal pressure of the robot to a certain level increases and pressurizing the aggregate robot at a high frequency becomes a challenge.
-In this paper, the module fabricated Fig.~\ref{fig:teaser}e had a chamber volume of 18 cm$^3$.
-When 18 of these modules are assembled to form the aggregate robot shown in Fig.~\ref{fig:manufacture}h, the chamber volume increases to $18^2=324\;$cm$^3$ which makes it very challenging to actuate at a high frequency.
-In order to facilitate the actuation of the physical fractal robots, the volume of the base module should be decreased as much as the fabrication procedure allows.
-The number of pistons in the cam testing system can also be increased to allow for a higher pressure within robot while maintaining a high frequency.
+As the number of modules within a fractal robot increases at higher size scales, so does the volume of the air required to attain a given pressure level.
+This makes pressurizing a larger fractal robot at high frequency more challenging.
+The modules fabricated here (Fig.~\ref{fig:teaser}e) had a chamber volume of 18 cm$^3$.
+When 18 of these modules were assembled to form a fractal (Fig.~\ref{fig:manufacture}h) the chamber volume increased to $18^2=324\;$cm$^3$, which was more difficult to actuate at higher frequencies and thus slowed the robot's locomotion speed.
+To facilitate the actuation of the physical fractal robots, the volume of the base module should be miniaturized as much as the fabrication procedure allows.
+The number of pistons in the cam testing system could also be increased to allow for a higher pressure within robot while maintaining a high frequency.

+The designs transferred from simulation to reality in this paper served as a proof of principle that fractal robots with scale invariant behavior could in fact be realized.
+However, it may be impossible in practice to retain a \textit{useful} behavior across a meaningful range of length scales using current soft robot technologies, such as those that rely on pneumatic actuation.